Course Objectives This course aims to describe and explain -

 Course synopsis The University of Saskatchewan Centre for Hydrology with the assistance of the Canadian Society for Hydrological Sciences is offering an intensive course on the physical principles of hydrology with particular relevance to Canadian conditions.
 Factors governing hydrological processes in Canadian landscapes will be discussed including precipitation, interception, energy balance, snow accumulation, snowmelt, glaciers, evaporation, evapotranspiration, infiltration, groundwater movement and streamflow routing and hydraulics.
 These processes will be framed within the context of distinctly Canadian landscape features such as high mountains, glaciers, peatlands, prairies, tundra, boreal forests, frozen rivers and seasonally frozen ground.
 Students will be exposed to an overview of each subject, with recent scientific findings and new cutting edge theories, tools and techniques.
 They will complete numerical and essay assignments to develop skills in problem solving and in synthesizing complex hydrological concepts.
 Field examinations in nearby environments and research basins will enhance the learning experience.
 Students will emerge from the course with a deeper understanding of physical hydrological processes and how they interact to produce catchment water budgets and streamflow response.

-The course will take place at the University of Calgary’s Biogeoscience Institute’s Barrier Lake Station in the Kananaskis Valley from March 1-12, 2014.
-The course will focus on classroom instruction, but will take advantage of the proximity to the Marmot Creek Research Basin and the Columbia Icefield to expose students to cold regions hydrological phenomena, state of the art field instrumentation and measurement techniques.
+The course will take place at the University of Calgary’s Biogeoscience Institute’s Barrier Lake Station in the Kananaskis Valley from 10-21 January, 2015.
+The course will focus on classroom instruction, but will take advantage of the proximity to the Marmot Creek Research Basin and the Canadian Rockies Hydrological Observatory to expose students to cold regions hydrological phenomenon, state of the art field instrumentation and measurement techniques.
 Each day will start with lectures on the primary subject, and include time to work on assigned exercises.
 Certain days will include a field work component to examine the processes and measurement techniques relevant to the lectures.

 The course is intended for hydrology and water resources graduate students and early to midlevel career water resource engineers, hydrologists, aquatic ecologists and technologists who are either working directly in hydrology and water resources or are looking to broaden their understanding of hydrological systems and processes.
 This physical science course is quantitative in nature and so a firm foundation in calculus and physics at the first year university level and some undergraduate hydrology or hydraulics training is strongly recommended.